-- We introduce a new store fulfillment concept that deploys dedicated pickers and autonomous mobile robots (AMRs) and utilizes a previously untapped set of resources, in-store customers, to help pick online orders in a retail store environment. - We formalize the decision-making process of dynamic resource-to-item assignments, as well as sequencing (routing) and abandonment decisions of picking resources in a time-constrained environment as a Markov Decision Process (MDP).
-Uncertainty arises from in-store customers being an uncontrollable picking resource, and hence, stochastic synchronization times occur with the cobots. - We develop a heuristic solution framework that allows for exploration of alternative policy designs in terms of initial sequencing decisions, abandonment strategies, and picking assignment reallocation, as well as dynamically updating such decisions as new information is revealed. - We provide insights into the operational design of the proposed store fulfillment concept through a set of computational experiments based on actual online orders and empirical consumer shopping behavior data, by answering: (1) What is the potential benefit of deploying dynamic vs. static assignment policies?
-(2) In which situations is there value in a store deploying a cobot abandonment policy?
-(3) How does the allowed number of reallocation of stopping points impact picking performance?
-(4) How are picking tasks distributed among the dedicated pickers and the cobots?
-(5) How does the participation rate of in-store customers affect such policies?
-(6) Are our solution approaches computationally tractable for decision-making in practical settings?
-(7) Which policy should a store utilize?
-(8) How many cobots are needed to replace one dedicated picker?
-And lastly, (9) Is the proposed approach economically viable?
+The contributions of this work can be summarized as follows: First, we introduce a new store fulfillment concept that deploys dedicated pickers and AMRs and utilizes a previously untapped set of resources, in-store customers, to help pick online orders in a store environment.
+Second, we formalize the decision-making process of dynamic resource-to-item assignments, as well as sequencing (routing) and abandonment decisions of picking resources in a time-constrained environment as a Markov Decision Process (MDP).
+Uncertainty arises due to the random nature of customer arrivals to different parts of the store, making the time an AMR must wait until a participating in-store customer arrives (referred to as the synchronization time) stochastic.
+Third, we develop a heuristic solution framework that allows for exploration of alternative policy designs in terms of initial sequencing decisions, abandonment strategies, and picking assignment reallocation, as well as dynamically updating such decisions as new information is revealed.
+Fourth, we provide insights into the economic viability and operational design of the proposed store fulfillment concept through a set of computational experiments based on actual online orders and empirical consumer shopping behavior data.

-2. Literature Review
+2 Literature Review

-Order picking with the help of cobots in distribution centers is an emerging research area (Fragapane et al. 2021, Azadeh et al. 2019, Boysen et al. 2019, Jacob et al. 2023, Lorson et al. 2023, Löffler et al. 2023).
-A recent focus of research has been on how to design operational policies having collaborative robots, coupled with either humans (Azadeh et al. 2020, Ghelichi and Kilaru 2021, Meller et al. 2018, Löffler et al. 2021, 2023, Zou et al. 2019, Yokota 2019, Pasparakis et al. 2021, Winkelhaus et al. 2022, Srinivas and Yu 2022, Fager et al. 2021, Žulj et al. 2022, Zhang et al. 2021, Zhu et al. 2022) or with other robotic resources (Lee and Murray 2019, Wang et al. 2020) to perform order picking tasks.
+Order picking with the help of AMRs in distribution centers is an emerging research area (Fragapane et al., 2021; Azadeh et al., 2019; Boysen et al., 2019; Jacob et al., 2023; Lorson et al., 2023; Löffler et al., 2023; Schäfer et al., 2023).
+A recent focus of research has been on how to design operational policies having AMRs coupled with either humans (Azadeh et al., 2023; Ghelichi and Kilaru, 2021; Meller et al., 2018; Löffler et al., 2021, 2023; Zou et al., 2019; Yokota, 2019; Pasparakis et al., 2023; Winkelhaus et al., 2022; Srinivas and Yu, 2022; Fager et al., 2021; Žulj et al., 2022; Zhang et al., 2021; Zhu et al., 2022) or with other robotic resources (Lee and Murray, 2019; Wang et al., 2020) to perform order picking tasks.
 These papers deploy a wide range of methodologies, primarily deterministic integer programming models to decide on routing, order batching, zoning, and sequencing in a warehouse setting.
-Additionally, existing work has explored tractable heuristic solution approaches, queuingbased models to capture resource congestion impacts on performance metrics, simulation models to assess validity of such policies, Markov Decision Processes to choose between strategies, and physical lab experiments to understand collaborative behaviors.
+Additionally, existing work has explored tractable heuristic solution approaches, queuing-based models to capture resource congestion impacts on performance metrics, simulation models to assess validity of such policies, MDPs to choose between strategies, and physical lab experiments to understand collaborative behaviors.
 The most closely related paper is a recent one by Löffler et al. (2023) who studies how to route AMRs and human pickers in a distribution center order fulfillment process.
 Similar to our work, they also consider the need for AMRs and human pickers to synchronize, yet, as both AMRs and human resources are controllable, in contrast to this work, they develop a static, deterministic integer programming model to make coordinated routing decisions, and present heuristic methods to solve the problem.
-To the best of our knowledge, all of the above referenced papers use cobots for distribution center order fulfillment, where all picking resources are controlled by the warehouse and thus, none captures stochastic picking tasks.
-While dynamic decision making in a stochastic warehouse environment has been an area of interest (Bukchin et al. 2012, Lu et al. 2016, Gong and De Koster 2008, Han et al. 2022, Azadeh et al. 2020). the sources of uncertainty arise primarily from incoming orders, not from the picking process and thus these works do not update decisions due to uncertain synchronization times.
+To the best of our knowledge, all of the above referenced papers use AMRs for distribution center order fulfillment, where all picking resources are controlled by the warehouse and thus, none captures stochastic picking tasks.
+While dynamic decision making in a stochastic warehouse environment has been an area of interest (Boysen et al., 2019; Azadeh et al., 2023), the sources of uncertainty arise primarily from incoming orders, not from the picking process and thus these works do not update decisions due to uncertain synchronization times.